DNNs, Dataset Statistics, and Correlation Functions

 Ruderman concludes that \begin{quote} \ldots the scaling of inter-object probability follows directly from the scaling of apparent object sizes.
 In images of the real world this apparent size (in degrees) depends on an object's actual size as well as its distance from the observer.
 The overall distribution of apparent object size is thus a function of the distributions of object sizes and that of their distances. \cite[ p.
 3393]{ruderman1997} \end{quote}

-Scaling in natural images has been attributed to their apparent composition by ``luminance edges, each of which has a $1/k^ 2$ spectrum.'' \cite[ p.
-3394]{ruderman1997} Ruderman’s argument shows this to be mistaken. ``The important feature is not the characteristic form of object transitions (i.e., sharp edges), but rather the distribution of their occurrence as given by $P_{\mbox{ {SAME}}}(x)$.'' \cite[ p.
-3394]{ruderman1997} This may be taken to be an indication that image recognition in DNNs that focus on edge detecting algorithms may be missing what is really important for object recognition.
-Instead, as noted, it is the probability of the edges belonging to the same object.
-Once, this is recognized and one treats objects in images \textit{statistically}, one can determine the proper anomalous exponent $\eta$, in (\ref{scaling}) yielding the observed $1/k^{2-\eta}$ spectrum.
+For the purposes of our argument in this paper, the most important feature of this conclusion is the fact that scaling invariance in the images can be recovered by a model that both treats the segmented objects within images statistically and employs the correlation function method exhibited in Figure~\ref{segments} and further elaborated in section~\ref{cf_method} below.